Why this new law should matter to you

 Students and upfront rent

-Landlords cannot request upfront rent at tenancy start.
+Landlords cannot request upfront rent at the start of tenancy.
 Additionally, all students should now have guarantors.

-Parents still have the choice to pay a full year’s rent after the child moves in; however, it doesn’t replace the guarantor requirement.
+Parents may still have the choice to pay a full year’s rent after the child moves in; however, this doesn’t replace the guarantor requirement.

 What does this mean for your London investment strategy?